MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 Add-MsolRoleMember -RoleMemberEmailAddress $upnName -RoleName $roleName
 ```

 Copy the commands and paste them into Notepad.
 For the **$upnName** and **$roleName** variables, replace the description text with their values, remove the \< and > characters, and leave the quotes.
 Copy the modified lines and paste them into your Windows Azure Active Directory Module for Windows PowerShell window to run them.
-Alternately, you can use the Windows PowerShell Integrated Script Environment (ISE).
+Alternately, you can use the Windows PowerShell ISE.

 Here is an example of a completed command set: